nishthapant/ai-chatbot/README.md

 ## Future Improvements
 Planned enhancements include:
-- Adding chat history to provide contextual responses.
-- Improving the chatbot's response accuracy with RAG.
+- Converting this chatbot into a personal assistant by integrating a personal knowledege base to leverage the accuracy of the RAG framework.
 - Deploying the chatbot as a web service.